 33. Fidel Castro lived at the Habana Hilton

-When Fidel Castro arrived in Havana on January 8th, 1958 upon the victory of the Cuban Revolution, he took up residence in the then-new Habana Hilton hotel for several months, occupying the room 2324, the hotel’s Continental Suite.
+When Fidel Castro arrived in Havana on January 8th, 1959, upon the victory of the Cuban Revolution, he took up residence in the then-new Habana Hilton hotel for several months, occupying room 2324, the hotel’s Continental Suite.

 How’s this for unbelievable facts about Havana – Fidel even gave his first press conference from the hotel!
 The hotel was later seized and nationalized, renamed the Hotel Habana Libre, or the “Free Havana Hotel.”